opencodeiiita/NEWS-Bucket/README.md

 ## Why NEWS-Bucket

-In the present scenerio there are multiple NEWS sources, but thier authenticy can be seldom verified.
+In the present scenario there are multiple NEWS sources, but thier authenticy can be seldom verified.
 NEWS-Bucket is an everyday NEWS app that aims to get authentic NEWS from multiple sources in a single app.

 ## Communicate
 Chat with us on [Slack](https://opencodeiiita.slack.com/) and Like us on [Facebook](https://www.facebook.com/opencodeiiita/)